Patterns of Nonlinear Opinion Formation on Networks: Agent Centrality

 \begin{theorem}[Disgreement Opinion Strength Reflects Agent Centrality on Bipartite Graphs] Consider \eqref{eq:opinion_dynamics_hom} with undirected bipartite $\bar{G}$, $u_{i} := u \geq 0$, $b_{i} = 0$, $\alpha > 0$, and $\gamma < 0$.
 Let $\hat{V}_{1}, \hat{V}_{2}$ be the two subsets of $V$ from Definition \ref{def:bipartite}.
 Disagreement equilibria $\mathbf{x} = (x_{1}, \dots, x_{N_{a}})$ described in Theorem \ref{thm:agree_disagree}.B satisfy $|x_{i}| < |x_{k}|$ if $v^{c}_{i} < v^{c}_{k}$ and $|x_{i}| = |x_{k}|$ if $v^{c}_{i} = v^{c}_{k}$ for all $i,k = 1, \dots, N_{a}$.
 Moreover, $\operatorname{sign}(x_{i}) = - \operatorname{sign}(x_{k})$ for all $i \in \hat{V}_{1}$, $k \in \hat{V}_{2}$ . \end{theorem} \begin{proof} This follows by Theorem \ref{thm:agree_disagree}B and Lemma \ref{lem:diagr_centrality}. \end{proof}

 All graphs shown in Figure \ref{fig:GraphClasses} have a simple $\lambda_{min}$.
 Further, the cycle, path, and star are bipartite graphs and the sign distribution of nodes across options reflects their bipartition.
 Observe that the magnitude of opinions reflects relative centrality on all the shown graphs in both the agreement and disagreement parameter regimes, including the wheel which is not bipartite.
-This suggests that the $\lambda_{min}$-eigenvector can sometimes be related to a notion of agent centrality even when it does not precisely equal $\mathbf{v}_{c}$.
+This suggests that the $\lambda_{min}$-eigenvector can sometimes be related to a notion of agent centrality even when it does not precisely equal $\mathbf{v}^{c}$.
 In contrast, graphs in Figure \ref{fig:MoreGraphs} are not bipartite, and graphs $A,B$ have a two-dimensional $W(\lambda_{min})$.
 The distribution of disagreement opinions on these graphs is more heterogeneous in magnitude, despite the first two graphs being regular and all agents being equally central.
+Additional equilibrium distributions of opinions are possible in the disagreement regime.